 Nutritional supplements are becoming more widely used both by us and our pets, and they can be a good way to support your cat’s or your dog’s overall health.
 Dog joint supplements like Joint Aid for Dogs are amongst the most sought after, with many pet owners finding that glucosamine for dogs can be a beneficial addition to the daily diet.

 Nutritional supplements use nutraceuticals to work with the animal’s natural biological processes and can supplement your dog’s diet and/or any treatment from your vet.
 These nutrients occur naturally in food substances and can be used to support our pets’ health in a variety of ways.

 There are so many nutritional supplements for dogs available it’s important to be aware of what you are buying and spend some time looking at the ingredients that go into a product.
 It’s also worth doing a bit of research to see what other people are saying about a particular supplement.

 Stiff joints are surprisingly common, particularly in older dogs and can be as a result of arthritis, injury or hormonal issues amongst other things.
-Supplements with glucosamine for dogs are becoming much more widely used as a beneficial way to help support healthy joints, along with chondroitin, Omega 3 fatty acids, turmeric and MSM.
+Supplements with glucosamine for dogs are becoming much more widely used as a beneficial way to help support healthy joints, along with hyaluronic acid, Omega 3 fatty acids, turmeric and MSM.
+Joint supplements are commonly used for hip or elbow displasia in dogs.
 Some joint supplements for dogs also contain green lipped mussels as an alternative source of some of these ingredients, although the full benefits of these are still relatively unknown*.